Khmer inscriptions: Language: Sanskrit, old Khmer, and rarely Pali

 The languages used on Khmer inscriptions are either ancient Khmer or sanskrit while a few have also been found in pali, though the latter are no older than the 14th century.
 The oldest inscription in Sanskrit is from the 5th century and the oldest one in ancient Khmer is from the 7th century.
-Apart from the stele of Phimanakas, there are no bilingual steles in Cambodia properly speaking; the part in ancient Khmer does not translate but sometimes paraphrases the narrative part in sanskrit with more material and technical details.
+Apart from the stele of Phimanakas, there are no bilingual steles in Cambodia properly speaking; the part in ancient Khmer does not translate but sometimes paraphrases the narrative part in Sanskrit with more material and technical details.

 Inscriptions in Sanskrit

 Sanskrit inscriptions, from the 5th to the 14th century, are found all over Cambodia, and they are proof of the flourishing state of Sanskrit learning.
 These inscriptions exhibit the knowledge of different metres and the most developed poetic rules and conventions of rhetoric and prosody.
 Khmer inscriptions are more philosophical than the mangala of Indian inscriptions.
 Their language and grammar is also more correct than most Indian inscriptions.

 Khmer Inscription K-127: the significance of this inscription made in AD 683, is that it indicates that at present knowledge, the first zero is an ancient Khmer invention, while the first known use of a numerical zero in India was dated to the mid-ninth century, an era that coincided with the Arab Caliphate.

-The number of such inscriptions written in ornate kavya style is the larger than in any other country in Southeast Asia.
-Khmer inscriptions in Sanskrit make us of the Shaka era and the decimal system in number first noticed in the 7th century, including the number 0.
+The number of such inscriptions written in ornate kavya style is larger than in any other country in Southeast Asia.
+Khmer inscriptions in Sanskrit make use of the Shaka era and the decimal system in numbers first noticed in the 7th century, including the number 0.

 Sanskrit is used in Khmer inscriptions as the language of the gods, especially for poems and prayers offered in their honour.
 Their structure is fixed: after an introductory invocation of the divinity, comes the praise of the founder or benefactor of the sanctuary before ending with imprecatory verses aimed at anyone who would not protect the premises of the temple and wishing them the chastisement of hell.

 Useful archeological information is most often found in the central part, which often reveals the name of the ruling king, and the dates of his reign.